-It is recognised that the Grievance Procedure is intended to encourage and maintain good employee relations as well as providing a mechanism whereby formal complaints can be raised and addressed.
+The Grievance Procedure is intended to encourage and maintain good employee relations and provide a mechanism whereby formal grievances can be raised and addressed.

-It is important therefore, that wherever possible, concerns or potential grievances are dealt with as early as possible.
+It is important, therefore, that concerns or potential grievances are dealt with as early as possible.
 If any member of staff has a grievance they should discuss it informally with their immediate supervisor in the first instance.
+Employees may choose to raise their informal grievance verbally or in writing.
+Supervisors may be able to address the issue directly or mediate between individuals to come to a solution.
 If the issue remains unresolved then the member of staff must raise a formal grievance by following the steps outlined below.